startrk1995/HID_BLE/README.md

 # Denial of service for BLE enabled HID readers

 This is denial of service attack to disable HID BLE enabled readers.
 After watching a DefCon29 talk about using an Apple Air tag or any NRF52 BLE chipset device, I started to recreate a very small portion of their work which was not public.
-Here is the talk with Babak Javadi, Nick Draffen, Eric Bettse, Anze Jensterle :
+Here is the talk with Babak Javadi, Nick Draffen, Eric Betts, Anze Jensterle :

 https://www.youtube.com/watch?v=NARJrwX_KFY